 10 of 11

-Raid your pantry for salt, oils and herbs, and mix up a big batch of bath salts.
-Scoop the finished product into mason jars; slap on a nice label; and you've got a gift that any beauty enthusiast would love to receive.
-Here are several bath salt recipes that you can make, without running to the store for supplies.
-But the best part: this is one homemade gift that will only take you a few minutes to make—even if it looks like it took much longer.
+Raid your pantry for salt, oils, and herbs, and mix up a big batch of bath salts.
+Scoop the finished product into mason jars, slap on a nice label, and you've got a gift that any beauty enthusiast would love to receive.
+You can find any number of bath salt recipes that you can make without running to the store for supplies.
+The best part: this is one homemade gift that will only take you a few minutes to make—even if it looks like it took much longer.
 Our lips are sealed.

 11 of 11